ZcashFoundation/zebra/book/src/user/custom-testnets.md

 listen_addr = "0.0.0.0:18232"
 ```

 ## Caveats and Restrictions

 There are a few caveats:
-- Configured network upgrade activation heights must be above the genesis block height, which is reserved for Zebra's `Genesis` network upgrade, and must not be above Zebra's max block height of `2^31 - 1`.
+- Configured network upgrade activation heights must be above the genesis block height, which is reserved for Zebra's `Genesis` network upgrade, and must not be above Zebra's max block height of `2^31 - 1`[^fn2].
 - While it's possible to activate Canopy and later network upgrades after height 1, Zebra cannot currently produce pre-Canopy block templates, so the `getblocktemplate` RPC method and Zebra's internal miner which depends on the `getblocktemplate` method won't work until Canopy is activated.
 An alternative block source will be required to mine pre-Canopy blocks onto Zebra's chain.
-- While it's possible to use the default Testnet network magic with a configured Testnet, Zebra will panic when configured to use the default initial Testnet peers and Testnet parameters that are incompatible with the default public Testnet.
+- While it's possible to use the default Testnet network magic with a configured Testnet, Zebra will panic when configured to use the default initial Testnet peers and Testnet parameters that are incompatible with the default public Testnet[^fn3].
 - If the genesis hash is configured, a genesis block will need to be copied into the custom Testnet state or submitted via the `submitblock` RPC method, Zebra cannot currently generate genesis blocks.
 See the `CreateGenesisBlock()` function in `zcashd/src/chainparams.cpp` for use cases that require a new genesis block.

 There are also a few other restrictions on these parameters: